To me, Todoist is the perfect blend of minimalist and clean design, with the right feature set that suits exactly what I need.

 Naturally, I was tempted to put everything into Todoist: from my long-term goals, random thoughts, to even my reoccurring habits that I like to track.

-Within a few weeks of doing this though, I noticed that my daily to-do lists would gradually get bigger.
+Within a few weeks of doing this though, I noticed that my daily to-do list would gradually get bigger.
 I would look at my to-do list and feel overwhelmed, not knowing where to start.

 I have found in my experience that the following paradox is true: